GeoNode/documentation/usage/users_groups/users_info.rst

 ===============================

 | Once your account is created, you can view other accounts on the system.
-| To see information about other users on the system, click the :guilabel:`People` link of the :guilabel:`About` menu in *Home* page.
+| To see information about other users on the system, click the :guilabel:`People` link of the :guilabel:`User` menu.

 .. figure:: img/people_link.png
      :align: center

-     *About menu - People link*
+     *User menu - People link*

 You will see a list of users registered on the system.